US STOCKS-Futures dip with global concerns in view, Tesla soars

 * Data from China weak, Ukraine turmoil continues

-NEW YORK, Feb 20 (Reuters) - U.S. stock index futures fell on Thursday, pressured by weak results from Wal-Mart as well as global geopolitical and economic uncertainty that gave investors few reasons to buy despite a sharp selloff in the previous session.
+NEW YORK, Feb 20 (Reuters) - U.S. stock index futures edged lower on Thursday as global geopolitical and economic uncertainty gave investors few reasons to buy despite a sharp selloff in the previous session.

-* Some of Wall Street's biggest trading favorites will be in focus on Thursday, with Facebook Inc announcing a massive acquisition and Tesla Motors giving a strong earnings outlook.
+* Some of Wall Street's biggest trading favorites will be in focus on Thursday, a day after Facebook Inc announced a massive acquisition and Tesla Motors gave a strong earnings outlook.

-* Turmoil in emerging markets continued, with Ukraine experiencing some of its worst violence since the end of the Cold War.
-The country's hryvnia currency dropped to near five-year lows, while the country's state debt insurance costs rose to their highest since December 2009.
+* Turmoil in emerging markets continued to be in focus, with Ukraine experiencing some of its worst violence since the end of the Cold War.
+The country's hryvnia currency dropped to near five-year lows while the country's state debt insurance costs rose to their highest since December 2009.

 * Emerging market growth was also in view after China's flash Markit/HSBC Purchasing Managers' Index fell to a seven-month low in February, falling under the level that represents expansion.

 * Social networking giant Facebook said late Wednesday it would buy mobile-messaging startup WhatsApp for $19 billion in cash and stock, plus an additional $3 billion worth of restricted stock units to WhatsApp's founders.
 Shares fell 4.2 percent to $65.20 in heavy premarket trading.